Members

 • Phone: 02-6620-2589#10508

-Biography
+Short Biography

 As a trained lawyer, Tsung-Ling has advised governments on public health policies, particularly in tobacco control and international infectious disease control.
 She is a full member of the Global Health Law Consortium—an international collaborative reserach group consist of leading health law faculty and emerging health law scholars around the world—and an attorney of law (New York State, 2014).
 From 2019–2024, Tsung-Ling served as a MOST Young Scholar Fellow, recognized for her scholarly contributions to the field of law.
+From 2025-2026, she is also a Visiting Professor at TLS, Faculty of Law, University of Groningen.

 Appointments